ballapeterinnonic/sr-api-test/README.md

 **Settings before every running**

-1. Change the fixtures/product/post.json sku property.
-It will be the same in the fixtures/product/put.json
+1. Give a unique sku to the post and put request of the product and product_extend fixtures.